ton77v/gitbook_probe/detailed_changelog.md

 ### (2025-09-03) What's new in **ROR 1.66.1**
 <details>
 <summary><strong>🚀New</strong> (KBN) 9.1.5, 9.1.4, 9.0.8, 9.0.7 8.19.5, 8.19.4, 8.18.7 support</summary>
-This release adds official support for Kibana versions 9.1.5, 9.1.4, 9.0.8, 9.0.7, 8.19.5, 8.19.4, and 8.18.7.
-Users can now confidently deploy ReadonlyREST with these specific Kibana versions, ensuring compatibility and security.
+Added support for Kibana versions 9.1.5, 9.1.4, 9.0.8, 9.0.7, 8.19.5, 8.19.4, and 8.18.7.
+This ensures compatibility with the latest Kibana security patches and updates.
 </details>
 <details>
 <summary><strong>🚀New</strong> (ES) 9.1.5, 9.1.4, 9.0.8, 9.0.7, 8.19.5, 8.19.4, 8.18.8, 8.18.7 support</summary>
-Extended Elasticsearch compatibility to include versions 9.1.5, 9.1.4, 9.0.8, 9.0.7, 8.19.5, 8.19.4, 8.18.8, and 8.18.7.
-This ensures ReadonlyREST works seamlessly with the latest security patches and updates across multiple Elasticsearch release lines.
+Extended support for Elasticsearch versions 9.1.5, 9.1.4, 9.0.8, 9.0.7, 8.19.5, 8.19.4, 8.18.8, and 8.18.7.
+This includes compatibility with the latest Elasticsearch security updates and maintenance releases.
 </details>
 <details>
 <summary><strong>🐞Fix</strong> (ES) <a href="https://forum.readonlyrest.com/t/ror-1-65-1-java-17/2841">Patching issue in Elasticsearch 9.x, 8.19.x, and 8.18.x that caused startup failures on Java 17</a></summary>
-Resolved a critical compatibility issue where Elasticsearch clusters running on Java 17 would fail to start when using ReadonlyREST.
-This fix ensures proper initialization across Elasticsearch versions 9.x, 8.19.x, and 8.18.x, maintaining Java 17 support for modern deployments.
+Fixed a critical issue that prevented Elasticsearch clusters from starting up when using Java 17 with ROR plugin.
+This affected Elasticsearch versions 9.x, 8.19.x, and 8.18.x, ensuring smooth operation with modern Java runtime environments.
 </details>

 ### (2025-08-28) What's new in **ROR 1.66.0**